 A confident character has faith in her own ability to make the right choice and to discover the best course of action.
 She doesn’t ignore opposition or evidence to the contrary; instead, she trusts in her strengths to see a plan through, even when challenges arise.
 She uses her own instincts and resourcefulness to rise to any occasion and prove that she’s the woman for the job.

-Your character regains all spent Willpower points when she successfully follows her own plan and relies on her own skills despite great pressure to engage outside help.
+Your character recoups all spent Willpower points when she successfully follows her own plan, relies on her own methods, and reaps a reward.

 Possessed by: Entrepreneurs, werewolf pack leaders.

-Staying optimistic in the World of Darkness is a tough job, but someone’s got to do it.
-Hopeful characters don’t disregard how dire a situation is, but they continue to act as though everything will turn out for the best, regardless.
-Even when it seems like real damage is certain or defeat is inevitable, hopeful characters move forward with the trust that the opposition won’t win and everything will turn out for the best.
+Staying optimistic in the World of Darkness is a tough job, but someone’s gotta do it.
+Following hope doesn’t mean ignoring how dire a situation is; it means continuing to act as though everything will turn out for the best, regardless.
+Even when it seems like real damage is certain or defeat is inevitable, hopeful characters move forward with the belief that the opposition won’t win and everything will turn out for the best.

 Possessed by: Clergy, vampires with high Humanity.

 Idle hands are the Devil’s playground, but staying busy with valued work will keep you out of trouble.
 This is what an industrious character believes, to the point that he’ll enjoy being on the job more than what he earns for his efforts.
-He will move from task to task, or take pride in juggling many activities at once, but he will never stay put for long.
+He might move from task to task or take pride in juggling many activities at once, but he won’t stay put for long.

 Possessed by: Doctors, mid-rank mages.

 Balancing the scales and setting things right means everything to a just character.
-She will forgo safety, popularity, and rest to make sure everyone gets what they deserve according to the code she values (whether or not it is in fashion).
-When wrongs go unpunished, everybody suffers for it and the whole system by which the character lives is threatened.
-That is not something she can allow.
+She’ll forgo her own safety and popularity to make sure everyone gets what they deserve according to the code she values (whether or not it’s in fashion).
+When wrongs go unpunished, everybody suffers for it and the whole system by which the character lives is threatened - and that isn’t something she can allow.